jherey/graphql_basics/README.md

 2. Subscription resolvers are wrapped inside an object and need to be provided as the value for a `subscribe` field.
 You also need to provide another field called `resolve` that actually returns the data from the data emitted by the `AsyncIterator`.

+## Filtering, Pagination & Sorting

+#### Filtering
+Thanks to Prisma, you’ll be able to implement filtering capabilities to your API without major effort.
+Similar to the previous chapters, the heavy-lifting of query resolution will be performed by the powerful Prisma engine.
+All you need to do is forward incoming queries to it.

 Source: [How To GraphQL](https://www.howtographql.com/)